sauloaguiar/python-learning/README.md

 python-learning
 ===============

-backup from python initial exercises
+backup from python initial exercises from codingbat.com